romines/electron-demo/readme.md

    [Vue.js]: <https://github.com/vuejs/vue>
    [musicmetadata]: <https://github.com/leetreveil/musicmetadata>

-Open a directory with mp3s to play audio locally.
+Look for the tiny cat in your menubar.
+Open a directory with mp3s to play audio locally!